Policy-Based Routing

 - Tailscale tunnels supported (with device name tailscale*).

-- Tor tunnels supported (interface name must match tor).
+- Tor tunnels supported in nft mode only (interface name must match tor).

 - Wireguard tunnels supported (with protocol names wireguard*).